Waldorf Astoria Shanghai on the Bund

 Beautiful and sympathetic design for both modern and historical styles

-Call us on 858 345 1762 to start planning your vacation to Waldorf Astoria Shanghai on the Bund or take a look at our itineraries to Shanghai and Eastern China
+To start planning your vacation to Waldorf Astoria Shanghai on the Bund

 With a beautiful location on the Bund and a sympathetic design incorporating the original Shanghai Club and the addition of the modern purpose built wing, The Waldorf Astoria is the perfect Shanghai combination.